-This study focuses on the moderating role of state ownership on the impact of digital transformation on risk-taking in Vietnamese commercial banks.
-Research data is collected from audited financial statements of 27 Vietnamese commercial banks and the World Bank database for the period from 2011 to 2021.
-The estimation results using the two-step system GMM method have provided additional empirical evidence on the inverse relationship between digital transformation and risk-taking in the banking sector and, at the same time, indicated that state ownership can be considered an important moderating factor that helps banks apply digital transformation in minimizing risks.
-The research results are the basis for proposing policy implications such as: Vietnamese commercial banks need to promote digital transformation to improve risk control capabilities, develop a technology-integrated risk management framework, and improve staff capacity in applying digital technology; it is necessary to increase State participation in the banks' digital transformation process and consider maintaining a reasonable level of State ownership to balance the goals of financial safety, technology application and more effective risk reduction.
+This study focuses on the moderating role of state ownership in the impact of digital transformation on risk-taking in Vietnamese commercial banks.
+The research data was gathered from the audited financial statements of 27 Vietnamese commercial banks as well as the World Bank database from 2011 to 2021.
+The estimation results using the two-step system GMM method provide additional empirical evidence on the inverse relationship between digital transformation and risk-taking in the banking sector, while also indicating that state ownership can be considered an important moderating factor that assists banks in implementing digital transformation to minimize risks.
+The research findings serve as the foundation for suggesting policy implications such as the following: Vietnamese commercial banks must encourage digital transformation in order to enhance risk control capabilities, create a technology-integrated risk management framework, and increase staff proficiency in using digital technology.
+Additionally, it is necessary to increase state participation in the banks' digital transformation process and take into consideration maintaining a reasonable level of state ownership to balance the objectives of financial safety, technology application and more effective risk reduction.